 Fecal Coliform (when the City of Soldotna cannot provide this analysis)

 Agency representatives receive training on sampling techniques directly from the SGS and the KWF Quality Assurance Officer on the day prior to sampling.
 Each team receiving training will be assigned from 1 to 5 sites to collect multiple water samples.
-These samples will be taken directly to the City of Soldotna Wastewater Treatment for partial analysis within the capacity of the Soldotna Wastewater treatment plant.
+Total suspended solids samples will be taken directly to the City of Soldotna Wastewater Treatment for analysis within the capacity of the Soldotna Wastewater treatment plant.
 Remaining samples will be sent to SGS or Tauriainen for the more specific analysis as described above.

 B2.
 Sampling Methods Requirements

 Agency Baseline